-Some dogs love all food, others are pickier, but the truth is that the right diet will always benefit their health.
-Texture variation, for example, can make food more appealing to your dog’s palate, but what happens next is indispensable to transform food into healthy and nutritious fuel, and it all takes place in their digestive system.
+Some dogs love all food, and others are pickier.
+No matter your dog’s eating habits, the right diet, specifically tailored to their needs, is important in helping to support their health and wellbeing.
+Texture variation, for example, can help make food more appealing to your dog’s palate, but what happens next is indispensable to transform food into healthy and nutritious fuel, and this all takes place in their digestive system.

 In dogs, digestion starts in the stomach where digestive enzymes are released, right after the food is (quickly) swallowed and has passed through the oesophagus.
 The small intestine might be called small, but it provides a large surface area to allow the nutrients to be absorbed by the body.
 Finally, the large intestine transports the waste to its final destination, back to the outside world.

-This complex process, which usually takes up to 9 hours, has one main goal: to give the dog’s body the nutrients it needs to function and grow healthily.
-But to be turned into nutrients, the food needs to be highly digestible.
-Another reason why your dog’s digestion is important is that any undigested food can ferment in the intestine and disturb the digestive microflora balance, ultimately resulting in diarrhoea, nutritional deficiencies, and other health issues.
+This complex process, which usually takes up to 9 hours, has one main goal– to give the dog’s body the nutrients it needs to function and grow healthily.
+The diet needs to be highly digestible - where the easier the food is to digest.
+This is for two main reasons, 1) more nutrients are able to be absorbed by your dog’s digestive system and 2) undigested nutrients can ferment in the large intestine and disturb the microflora balance in your dog’s intestines, ultimately resulting in diarrhoea, malnutrition and other potential health issues.

-But, what’s the role of microflora you ask?
-Well, it’s composed of a variety of bacteria, which when well-balanced contribute to protecting the dog’s health and assisting the digestive process.
+And, what’s the role of microflora you ask?
+Well, it’s composed of a variety of bacteria and other micro-organisms, which when well-balanced, helps contribute to protecting your dog’s health and assisting the digestive process.